-- (1) Initiated analysis of current metering system to identify gaps and to develop comprehensive plan for both metering and data collection/analysis for all Airport electric and gas use - (2) Received Commission approval and completed design and permitting for solar pilot project at Fishermen's Terminal Net Sheds - (3) The Port's Renewable Natural Gas team continues to actively negotiate with a landfill source to procure at least 90% of the airport's natural gas needs - (4) Nearing completion of a preliminary feasibility study as regards potential for building solar energy systems on Airport property - (5) Completed test area of energy efficient lighting in Baggage Claim (carousel 5); Results justify further work and a proposal for funding to complete the entire area is being developed - (6) Port staff is working with the Bonneville Power Administration to create a mechanism through which BPA conservation incentives can be passed on to airport tenants via the Port utility - (7) The Airport continues to provide treat flow control of for 100% of surfaces - (8) Marine Stormwater utility in effect 1/1/2016 and Interlocal Agreement with Seattle signed 11/9/2016 - (9) Marine Stormwater Utility has assessed 68,392 LF (or 16.6%) of stormwater lines on 2017 - (10) Completed and submitted Draft Airport Low Impact Development Guideline to Ecology for review - (11) Engaged Salmon-Safe to identify steps required to meet re-certification requirements for Maritime Parks - (12) Completed retrofitted bio-retention swale for the Airport's 20 acre SEPL logistics lots - (13) Completed Storm Water Management design review for Aviation CIP including NorthStar, and International Arrival Facility (IAF) - (14) Completed Maritime project management group training on storm water design review process - (15) Completed draft of Aviation Biofuels Financing Mechanisms study, with final report to be released in Q3 2017 - (16) Completed Design and Permitting for Habitat project at T117, paving the way for construction of 13.1 acres habitat site
+- (1) Initiated analysis of current metering system to identify gaps and to develop comprehensive plan for both metering and data collection/analysis for all Airport electric and gas use - (2) Received Commission approval and completed design and permitting for solar pilot project at Fishermen's Terminal Net Sheds - (3) The Port's Renewable Natural Gas team continues to actively negotiate with a landfill source to procure at least 90% of the airport's natural gas needs - (4) Completed a preliminary feasibility study regarding potential for building solar energy systems on Airport property - (5) Began construction of the Port's first solar project, at Fishermen's Terminal. - (6) Completed preliminary feasibility study of solar energy systems on Maritime properties.
+Completed more detailed feasibility study of solar on Port headquarters at Pier 69. - (7) Completed test area of energy efficient lighting in Baggage Claim (carousel 5); results justify further work and a proposal for funding to complete the entire area is being developed - (8) Port staff is working with the Bonneville Power Administration (BPA) to create a mechanism through which BPA conservation incentives can be passed on to airport tenants via the Port utility - (9) The Airport continues to provide treatment and flow control for 100% of surfaces - (10) Marine Stormwater utility in effect 1/1/2016 and Interlocal Agreement with Seattle signed 11/9/2016 - (11) Marine Stormwater Utility has assessed 68,392 LF (or 16.6%) of stormwater lines on 2017 - (12) Completed and submitted Draft Airport Low Impact Development Guideline to Ecology for review - (13) Engaged Salmon-Safe to identify steps required to meet re-certification requirements for Maritime Parks - (14) Completed retrofitted bio-retention swale for the Airport's 20 acre SEPL (South Employee Parking Lot) logistics lots - (15) Completed Storm Water Management design review for Aviation Capital Improvement Projects including NorthStar and International Arrival Facility (IAF) - (16) Completed Maritime project management group training on storm water design review process - (17) Completed Aviation Biofuels Financing Mechanisms study - (18) Completed Design and Permitting for Habitat project at T117, paving the way for construction of 13.1 acres habitat site